rmujtaba2024/Social-Web-App/README.md

 <h4> Full-Stack MERN Application </h4>
 <h4> MongoDB, Node.js, React, Express </h4>

-The project is a full-stack social media application built using the MERN stack.
-The front-end of the application is built using React, a popular JavaScript library for building user interfaces.
-React-Router is used for navigation within the application, allowing for seamless navigation between different pages.
-Formik and Yup are used for form validation, ensuring that all data entered into the application is accurate and in the proper format.
+This project is a full-stack social media application that I built.
+The front-end of the app is built using React.
+To make navigation easy and smooth, I used React-Router.
+I also used Formik and Yup for form validation to make sure that all the data entered into the app is accurate and in the right format.

-State management is handled using Redux Toolkit, a powerful library that simplifies the use of Redux in React applications.
-Additionally, Redux-Persist is used to store files in local storage, allowing users to access their data even when they're offline.
+To manage the state of the app, I used Redux Toolkit.
+And to make sure that users can access their data even when they're offline, I used Redux-Persist to store data in local storage.

-On the back-end, the application is built using Node.js and Express.
-Mongoose is used to manage the MongoDB database, which stores all the data for the application.
-Json Web Token is used for authentication, ensuring that only authorized users can access the application.
-Finally, Multer is used for file upload, allowing users to upload images and other files to the application.
-The back end is saved on another repo.
+The back-end of the app is built using Node.js and Express, and I used Mongoose to manage the MongoDB database where all the data for the app is stored.
+To make sure that only authorized users can access the app, I used Json Web Token for authentication.
+And for file upload, I used Multer, allowing users to upload images and other files to the app.
+The back-end code is saved in a separate repository.

-In summary, the MERN stack provides a comprehensive and powerful solution for building full-stack web applications, and this social media application is a great example of what can be achieved using this technology.

 ![Alt Text](loginpage.png)
 ![Alt Text](dark-home-page.png)